Your Fall 2019 Weekend Guide to New England

 The Restaurant at Winvian Farm, Morris, CT

 The Restaurant at Winvian Farm does the farm-to-table trend one better with seed-to-table dining as they source fresh ingredients from their own organic gardens.
-Meals here are cozy as they come—rotating seasonal dishes like Guinea hen tortellini, roasted rabbit, and asparagus salad are accompanied by roaring fires in the spot’s candlelit 18th-century dining rooms.
+Meals here are cozy as they come—think rotating seasonal dishes like Guinea hen tortellini, roasted rabbit, and asparagus salad accompanied by roaring fires in the spot’s candlelit 18th-century dining rooms.

 Cliff House, Cape Neddick, ME